 American Bar Association

 Defense Research Institute (DRI)

 State Bar of Wisconsin

-Milwaukee Bar Association – Board of Directors (2015 – present)
+Milwaukee Bar Association – Vice President and Board of Directors, Executive Committee

 Recognized as a Wisconsin Rising Star (2015 – present)